pandallel/quilt/docs/src/features/materials/material.md

 Scenario: Adding New Files
   Given you add new markdown files to a watched directory When Quilt scans the directory
-  Then it automatically discovers and processes them And adds them to its system for further use
+  Then it automatically discovers and registers them And marks them as ready for Swatch creation
 ```

 ### Handling Hidden Files